Crabsnake/crabsnake.github.io/README.md

 # Still a WIP
-I'm just setting up some stuff in advance for something, nothing to see here for now Σ:3
+finally got the ball rolling, but there's nothing except me testing stuff for now Σ:3